Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 Constant grazing and snacking throughout the day instead of having proper meals, however, can lead to overeating and poor nutritional quality

-Can you eat sweets with PCOS?
+Can you eat sweets with PMOS?

 How much sugar is too much sugar?